John Parker Boyd: Later life

 After leaving the Army in 1815, Boyd was involved in several business ventures, often in partnership with his brothers Ebenezer, Robert and Joseph.
 (Boyd's brother Joseph was Maine's first Treasurer.)
 He was a founder of the Maine towns of Orneville and Medford.

 In 1820 he was compensated by Britain for military services he had rendered in India.

-Originally a Democratic-Republican, and later a Jacksonian and a Democrat, Boyd served as a member of the Boston City Council in the 1820s.
+Originally a Democratic-Republican, and later a Jacksonian and a Democrat, Boyd served as a member of the Boston Common Council in the 1820s.
 He was also active in civic causes, including the Scots Charitable Society.

 In 1829 President Andrew Jackson appointed Boyd Naval Officer of the Port of Boston, replacing Thomas Melvill, and he served until his death.
 (At ports in the United States, it was the job of the Collector, Naval Officer and Surveyor to receive copies of manifests from newly arrived ships, provide permits and clearances for the off-loading of cargo, inspect ship contents, estimate the customs duty due, collect the duty, and send collections to the Treasury.
 They also fined ship and cargo owners who underestimated or attempted to avoid paying duties.
 The holders of these positions were paid a portion of the fees collected and fines levied, making them lucrative and sought after political appointments.)